ayushh09/opstreeTask/Lab 1: Understanding Bicep Deployments/Solution/Readme.md

 ### Verify Deployment

-- Check the Azure Portal to ensure that the virtual network is created in the specified region (eastus).
+- Check the Azure Portal to ensure that the virtual network is created in the specified region (centralindia).

 ### Additional Notes